 WEBSITE: Rain barrels were prominently advertised with a large graphic on the home page of the District's website, mwrd.org.
-The rain barrel content on mwrd.org was refreshed in 2016 to match the messaging and content of the other marketing materials.
-The website was routinely updated as new municipalities and NGOs enrolled.
+The rain barrel content on mwrd.org was refreshed in 2017 to match the messaging and content of the other marketing materials.